 In its original form, Tehri (here’s an all-veg recipe), white rice basmati rice is combined with white potatoes (there may also be a similar rice and potato pilaf and Thai cuisine).
-Though it sounds rather redundant, the seasonings and embellishments make it delectable in any case, a true comfort food.

-I took the general idea of this classic pilaf recipe and revved it up to include the two main ingredients’ extra-nourishing counterparts—brown rice and sweet potatoes.
 Like any dish using brown rice, this will take about 40 minutes, but hands-on time is limited, allowing you to prepare any accompaniments at a leisurely pace.

-Complete the meal: Steamed broccoli and a simple tossed salad are enough to round out the meal.
+Steamed broccoli and a simple tossed salad are enough to round out a meal, as this pilaf is a main dish.
 Or, a colorful platter with an array of raw vegetables and a creamy vegan dip works nicely as a companion dish as well.
-Try Vegan Ranch Dressing or Vegan Blue Cheese Dressing.

-In praise of sweet potatoes: Sweet potatoes are one of the most ancient, nutritious, and valuable food crops of the Americas.
+Sweet potatoes are one of the most ancient, nutritious, and valuable food crops of the Americas.
 Not to diminish the value of white or golden potatoes, but in comparison, sweet potatoes are substantially richer in nutrients.

 Brown Rice and Sweet Potato Pilaf